 Ticks fall from trees

-Ticks are only a problem for rangers and forest workers
+Ticks are only a risk for rangers and forest workers

 The right clothing is enough protection